Top Unified Communication Tools and Providers For 2022

 Millions of people worldwide work remotely at least some of the time.
 Within two years, over 70 percent of U.S. workers will use a combination of desktop computers, smartphones, and tablets to work across devices.

 It’s no secret that the workplace has changed drastically alongside technology and because of the global pandemic.

 UCaaS integrates all of your apps into a single, easy-to-use portal, including email, presence, video conferencing, text messages, file-sharing, and more.
 This all-in-one portal for client and coworker communications is cloud-based and accessible from any device.

-Countless real firms like Montgomery College and TiVo have unlocked remarkable business benefits with UCaaS, thanks to new features that support the way people really work in 2018.
+Many organizations such as Montgomery College and TiVo have unlocked remarkable business benefits with UCaaS, thanks to new features supporting how people work in 2022.
 Read on to learn details about the best UCaaS features on the market today, and use cases for how they could transform the way you work.

-32% percent of today’s customers surveyed recently described the phone as the “most frustrating” channel for customer service.
-If you read between the lines, that means the vast majority--68 percent--still prefer the phone to other customer service methods like email, chat, or social media.
-Like it or not, voice messaging may not be the only way your employees or customers communicate in 2018, but it’s still likely the predominant business communications tool.
+Thirty-two percent of today’s customers surveyed recently described the phone as the “most frustrating” channel for customer service.
+If you read between the lines, the vast majority (68 percent) still prefer the phone to other customer service methods like email, chat, or social media.
+Like it or not, voice messaging may not be the only way your employees or customers communicate in 2022, but it’s still likely the predominant business communications tool.

 Voice as a UCaaS feature can significantly reduce the costs of your business voice calls, especially if your organization has a lot of long-distance or international calls to make.
 Today’s cloud PBX tools offer rich, high-quality voice features like trunking, messaging, conference calling, call queuing, and interactive voice recognition (IVR).

 These cost savings can mount further for businesses with many inbound calls with UCaaS features for contact center environments.
 With integration with customer service apps and smarter call routing, real companies have shaved up to 10 seconds off their average call handling time.